Glauber-V/AppCommerceClone/README.md

 ## Testing

-Tests are written with [Robolectric](https://robolectric.org/) framework to reduce waiting time for each build to finish compiling, also you can run all tests with a single click using [Suite](https://junit.org/junit4/javadoc/4.13/org/junit/runners/Suite.html) class.
-The data layer components are defined following the [Dependency Inversion Principle](https://pt.wikipedia.org/wiki/Princ%C3%ADpio_da_invers%C3%A3o_de_depend%C3%AAncia) where each repository extends an interface and different implementations can be created for production and testing code.
-Said implementations can be found with "
+Tests are written with [Robolectric](https://robolectric.org/) framework to reduce the waiting time for each build to finish compiling, also you can run all tests with a single click using [Suite](https://junit.org/junit4/javadoc/4.13/org/junit/runners/Suite.html) class.
+The data layer components are defined following the [Dependency Inversion Principle](https://pt.wikipedia.org/wiki/Princ%C3%ADpio_da_invers%C3%A3o_de_depend%C3%AAncia) where each repository extends an interface and different implementations can be created for the production and testing code.
+Said implementations can be found with the"
 Default-" and "Fake-" prefixes.
-This project also makes extensive use of rules and a custom functions that allows testing fragments while using Hilt dependency injection and for waiting a LiveData to be set.
-Coroutine dispatchers are also injectable with hilt to increase consistency in test results.
+This project also makes extensive use of rules and custom functions that allows testing fragments while using Hilt dependency injection and waiting for a new LiveData value to be set.
+Coroutine dispatchers are also injectable with Hilt to increase consistency in test results.

 ## Used Libraries